input-output-hk/marlowe-doc/docs/getting-started/using-the-haskell-editor.md

 title: Using the Haskell Editor
 ---

+> NOTE TO REVIEWERS
+>
+> Please review for essential technical content accuracy.
+Nuances of the marketing messaging and points of emphasis are subject to change right now.

 ## For experienced Haskell developers

 As an experienced Haskell developer you can use the Haskell editor to render Marlowe code.
 Marlowe is written as a Haskell data type, and thus it is straightforward to generate Marlowe smart contracts using Haskell.